LLMpedia: A Transparent Framework to Materialize an LLM's Encyclopedic Knowledge at Scale: LLMpedia Framework

 \section{LLMpedia Framework}

 Figure~\ref{fig:pipeline} shows the full pipeline.
 From a seed entity, the system expands breadth-first through optional self-grounding, outline generation, article elicitation, and three-stage entity sanitization before enqueuing surviving children.
-All prompts and intermediate artifacts are logged.
-Full prompt templates for both general-domain and topic-focused runs appear in Appendix~\ref{app:prompts}.
+Prompts and artifacts are logged; full templates in Appendix~\ref{app:prompts}.